Adri6336/Stegocrypt-GUI/README.md

 - Made the terminal output more intelligible / useful
 - Did some other stuff a while ago that made it better, but forgot to make a note of the changes :p.
 Just take my word for it that this version is better.
 - Deleted useless code from script.
+- Deleted unnecessary code that limited the randomness of password generation.

 -------------------------